ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/configuration.md

 ## Dev Server

-Configuration for Greenwood's development server is available using the `devServer` option, including the following options:
+Configuration for Greenwood's development server is available using the `devServer` object, including the following options:

 - **extensions**: Provide an array of extensions to watch for changes and reload the live server with.
 By default, Greenwood will already watch all "standard" web assets (HTML, CSS, JS, etc) it supports by default, as well as any extensions set by [resource plugins](/docs/reference/plugins-api/#resource) you are using in your _greenwood.config.js_.
 - **hud**: The HUD option ([_head-up display_](https://en.wikipedia.org/wiki/Head-up_display)) is some additional HTML added to your site's page when Greenwood wants to help provide information to you in the browser.
 For example, if your HTML is detected as malformed, which could break the parser.
 Set this to `false` if you would like to turn it off.